jackyho522/katacoda-scenarios/new-scenario-template/step4.md

 </pre>

-As mentioned in step 1, the sql scripts will be mounted to docker-entrypoint-initdb.d.
+As mentioned in step 1, the sql scripts will be mounted to docker-entrypoint-initdb.d In docker-compose.yml, `./scripts:/docker-entrypoint-initdb.d`.

 It is executed the moment your database container starts running.
-`./scripts:/docker-entrypoint-initdb.d`

 You need to `docker-compose down`{{execute}} and `docker-compose up`{{execute}} again in order to make the script work.